How to Boost Your Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) Board Exam Score

-The first strategy is to use a system over a couple of months to identify what you don‘t know.
+The first strategy is to identify what you don‘t know.
 Sounds easy, right?
 The key is to go through a curriculum and identify what you don’t know—not what you are weak at—but what you don’t know.
 The second strategy is to take advantage of human error.
 Tests are written by humans, and humans make errors.
 By paying attention to five types of flaws that question writers make, you can narrow down an answer choice to either the correct answer or to a 50/50 probability, even if you don’t know anything about the topic.
 By combining these two strategies, you’ll be able to increase your AGACNP board exam score and increase the likelihood of passing the exam.
 Let’s get started.

 During medical training, my understanding of liver disease was poor.
 Hepatic encephalopathy was just a term to me.
 I did not understand how or why it occurred, and I had a poor grasp on managing the condition.
 Liver disease was a known unknown.
 Because I recognized this specific deficiency, I was able to target my learning to diseases of the liver.